Why choose a ‘no-smartphone-on-site’ policy for your school?

 Students reaching for their smartphones straight away as they leave school, can create immediate safety risks.

-As Tom Beveridge, headteacher of Alderbrook school, puts it: "When we see students step out onto the street and look straight down at their phone and not at oncoming traffic as they're crossing the road, that really says to me that it's not safer having their smartphones on them."
+As one headteacher puts it: “When we see students step out onto the street and look straight down at their phone and not at oncoming traffic as they're crossing the road, that really says to me that it's not safer having their smartphones on them.”

 Tracking A no smartphone policy is an opportunity to have honest conversations with parents about tracking, its assumed benefits and its unintended consequences.